ironhack-rmt-materials/wd-lesson-guide-and-resources/misc/standup meeting - questions.md

 - You need to prepare for a talent show, what do you do?
 - Beach holiday or ski trip?
 - What would your superpower be and why?
-- If you had to move to another country, which one would you choose?
 - If you could switch lives with anyone for a day, who would it be?
 - Which cartoon character do you wish was real?
 - When you die, what do you want to be remembered for?